rayoowoo/TimeUsage/README.md

 ### Day 1
 * Setup webpack, package.json.
 * Create basic layout of the selectors, clock, and printed data areas.
-* Gather and organize necessary data from the Department of Labor website (https://www.bls.gov/tus/).
+* Gather and organize necessary data from the Department of Labor [website](https://www.bls.gov/tus/).
 * Studying D3, with particular emphasis on pie charts.

 ### Day 2